hanslhansl/loop-to-constant/README.md

 for i in range(a, b):
     r += 1
 ```
 it is sometimes necessary to compute a sum over a constant.
-A trained eye will see that these sums can be replaced by  $r = b - a$.
+A trained eye will see that these sums can be replaced with  $r = b - a$.

 What happens with sums over the index itself?
 ```